Manyukh90/test-repo-github_jenkins/README.md

 # test-repo-github_jenkins
-This is test repo for github to jenkins
+This is test CICD for github to jenkins

-Hello Jenkins from Github

-Hello Docker Jenkins from Github

-Hello Docker Jenkins from Github 2